 Not only is the A24 safe around dogs, but it is also safe around other pets and non-targeted wildlife.
 The A24 Trap also gives you peace of mind knowing your children will not accidentally come in contact with rat poison or unsafe trapping devices.
 Due to the size of the trap opening, it is safe for families with kids.

 Use Electronic Rat Traps

 There are many rat/mice zappers that kill rodents by electrocuting them.
 The rodent is killed inside the trap and leaves you with no mental images of the dead rodent.
 Built-in sensors detect an intruder and deliver an electric shock.
 A light on the trap casing notifies you after the rat is dead.
-Unfortunately, this is not a humane method of rodent control, and the traps need to be monitored constantly so they can be emptied after each kill.
+Unfortunately, this is not a quick-kill method of rodent control, and the traps need to be monitored constantly so they can be emptied after each kill.

 Use Traditional Methods

 Traditional methods include snap traps, glue traps, and cats that prey on rats.
 These methods are relatively cheap; however, they are not as effective as one would hope, especially when dealing with a large-scale infestation.
 These methods require constant monitoring so new traps can be placed, and they often cause suffering for the rodent.
 Rats are often not killed immediately in snap traps and disposal is often quite gruesome.
 Glue traps simply trap the rat with a sticky substance they are unable to escape from, causing a great deal of stress and suffering for the animal.
-These are some of the least humane rodent-control methods.
+These are some of the least quick-kill rodent-control methods.